EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Steps for running HMM on dynamic data

 After a short while, the left plot of :numref:`HMM resulting graphs` appears inside the pannle *Transition Density Plot*.
 Then we clicked on the button *Select ROI* to encircle the desired region of interest.
 You can draw any circle around a cluster on the plot by dragging the mouse around it as we did on the lower cluster showing transitions from high to low FRET efficiencies.
+On the most right pannel the dwell time grapg with its fit will appear giving all the fitting values.
+The dwell time based on the transitions cluster we selected are then 1.9 s.

 .. figure:: ./../../figures/examples/PA26_TDP_dwell_time.png
    :width: 600
    :alt: HMM results
    :align: center
    :name: HMM resulting graphs

+   TDP plot with analysis options and dwell time fitting

 ..  _automatic:
 Automatic data analysis and correction